dikortis/LetsTalkETC/Episodes/Episode_10.md

-some time in this interview can certainly talk about it but the basic idea is that it's a smart contract that allows people to propose EC IPS discuss them vote on them and it will provide a level data point for whether people have consented to a change of the protocol or
+some time in this interview can certainly talk about it but the basic idea is that it's a smart contract that allows people to propose ETC IPS discuss them vote on them and it will provide a level data point for whether people have consented to a change of the protocol or